-In order to maintain eligibility for most USDA programs, producers must comply with the conservation provisions, agreeing they will not:
+In order to maintain eligibility for most USDA programs, producers must comply with the Highly Erodible Land Conservation (HELC) and Wetland Conservation (WC) provisions, agreeing they will not:

 - Produce an agricultural commodity on highly erodible land without an adequate conservation system;

 - Plant an agricultural commodity on a converted wetland;